jasonhaak/cloudflare-redirect-worker/README.md

 - **Git**: Connect your forked repository directly to your GitHub/GitLab account in the Cloudflare Dashboard.
 Cloudflare will build and deploy automatically.
 - **ZIP**: Upload your prepared ZIP file using the Dashboard’s editor or deployment UI.

+> Attention: When using Cloudflare's Git integration, go to **Settings -> Build > Branch Control** in your Worker project.
+Make sure to **deactivate** (uncheck) the option for enabling builds for non-production branches.
+If this setting is active, any push to your `develop` (or other non-production) branch will trigger a deployment to your Worker, which may not be desired for production stability.

 ### 4. Update DNS
 - Navigate to **Settings -> Routes** and add a domain or route for the Worker.
 - Point DNS records for your subdomains to the Worker you configured.